 At times I felt uncomfortable with what I saw.
 Mostly when we saw the wall.
 The Israeli army presence and the sinister concrete, barbed-wire wall is a hard reality to swallow.
 Our tour guide shared heart-wrenching stories and how he feels like the people have given up hope – is there anything worse? he asked.
 As he was sharing his viewpoint though I glanced up at the graffiti on the wall behind him.
 A tribute to a young Palestinian hailing him a hero…..a suicide bomber who’d killed Israeli’s (including children) in an attack on a bus targeting innocent people.

-There is no one side in this story.
+There is no one side or right side in this story.

 How to visit the West Bank